M Street Trunk Rehabilitation Project

 What is this project?

-The M Street Trunk Rehabilitation Project is planned to begin construction in summer 2025 and will repair approximately 2.6 miles of concrete sewer pipe in the City of Auburn.
-The project will also repair 45 maintenance holes, install new maintenance holes, and over 100 sewer connections to homes and businesses.
+The M Street Trunk Rehabilitation Project will repair about 2.6 miles of old concrete sewer pipes in Auburn.
+We will also repair 45 maintenance holes and over 100 sewer connections to homes and businesses.
+This maintenance helps ensure reliable sewer service in your neighborhood and our region.

-The M Street Trunk is a King County sewer pipe located in Auburn that carries untreated wastewater from homes, businesses, and schools in your neighborhood to the South Treatment Plant in Renton, where it is cleaned and safely released into the Puget Sound.
+The M Street Trunk is a large King County sewer pipe running through Auburn.
+The pipe carries untreated wastewater from homes, businesses, and schools in your neighborhood.
+Wastewater is the water that goes down your drain when you flush the toilet, take a shower or use the sink.
+It goes down your drain to pipes headed to the South Treatment Plant in Renton.
+It is then cleaned and safely released into the Puget Sound.
+To learn more about the cleaning process, visit the King County Wastewater Treatment Division’s (WTD) website.

 We understand construction can be disruptive.
-Here are ways we are minimizing the impacts to our community.
-While construction work is underway, wastewater from your homes and businesses will be sent into a temporary pipe called a sewer diversion pipe or bypass.
-This will allow construction crews to work inside the existing sewer pipe while maintaining services to the community.
-Noise and odor control equipment will be used at critical points in the sewer diversion system.
+Here are ways we are reducing impacts to our community.
+During construction, we will use a temporary pipe to keep sewer services working.
+A temporary pump will lift sewage into a diversion pipe so the underground pipe can be repaired.
+You will be able to use your sinks, toilets, and showers normally.
+Noise and odor control equipment will also be used at critical points in the sewer diversion system.

 Why are we doing this project?